How to Protect Data Privacy in 2022

 3. Understand who owns the data?
 To whom does the liability associated with processing or storing the data belong.

-4. Understand to whom does the data flow downstream.
+4. Understand to whom the data flow downstream.
 Does the data return to the owner (or its origination point) or does it flow to another vendor.